 - Relevant provisions on tax collection, penalties and interest pending the outcome of the MAP process;

 - Links to websites of the government revenue department.

 Below are Country Profiles on Mutual Agreement Procedures for OECD member countries (click on the country name for a link to its profile).

-The OECD also seeks to make available similar information for non-OECD economies and encourages them to provide their profiles to the Secretariat.
-Currently available country profiles of non-OECD economies (NOEs) are shown below.
+The OECD also seeks to make available similar information for Partner economies and encourages them to provide their profiles to the Secretariat.
+Currently available country profiles of Partner economies are shown below.

 Every effort has been made to ensure the information is accurate but if you do find errors or omissions please email us at: email@example.com